Coffee:

 Green:

-let the water cool for 1 minute, and steep for 2 to 3 minutes.
+let the water cool for one minute before pouring over tea, and steep for two to three minutes.

 - For